This post may contain affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 1. Use your shovel to dig and flip over hunks of ground throughout the area where your flower bed will be.

 This step clears the ground of whatever is currently growing, saves all the dirt, and breaks up the soil to make it easier for planting.
 It also has the added bonus of the old plants and weeds fertilizing the ground as they decay over the next few weeks.

 If the ground is hard, water it first and let the earth soak it up for an hour before attempting to dig.
+Or wait until after a few rainy days.
 This will save you a lot of sweat and soreness.

 It’s important to do this because it helps block the light from getting to any of the weeds that might try to live through the turning of the dirt.

 Note: If it’s windy, you can do this step and the next step simultaneously and use a couple heavy items to prevent things from blowing away.

 3. Roll out the weed barrier and cover all the newspaper.

 The weed barrier is going to allow your flower bed to breathe and let water through to the plants while blocking sunlight and preventing any weeds from growing.